 This course is designed for students who are at an intermediate level of English proficiency.

-Students at the ESL 3 level are integrated into regular courses work depending on language abilities and individual interest and needs.
-ESL instruction and support in their regular course work is given.
+Students at the ESL 3 level are integrated into regular English courses depending on their language abilities and individual interests and needs.
+ESL instruction and support in their regular course work is given and content is delivered at a pace that is suitable for students at this level of English proficiency.